HumanSignal/label-studio/docs/source/guide/install.md

 conda install ruamel.yaml
 ```

-Or the following in a python virtual environment:
+Or the following in a Python virtual environment:
 ```bash
 pip install wheel
 ```